Hormone Replacement Therapy (HRT) - FAQs

 When it seems like the symptoms have gone, doctors will gradually decrease the HRT dosage to help the women transition out of HRT.

 10. Where To Get Hormone Replacement Therapy?

-Here at The Novus Center, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.
+Here at Novus Anti-Aging Center, our doctors are equipped to perform Hormone Treatment Therapy through the methods listed above.

 HRT was controversial two decades ago because it was marketed as a cure-all treatment.
 And while we’ve learned that it isn’t the case, it still an effective way of treating the symptoms of menopause.

 If the symptoms of menopause are uncomfortable and keep you from living your ideal life, then maybe it’s time to consider HRT.

 If you have any questions or would like to schedule an appointment for Hormone Replacement in Los Angeles, CA, call Novus Anti-Aging Center at 310−954−1450.

 UP NEXT: Hormone Balancing in Los Angeles, CA